DucNgn/Dog-breed-Classifier/README.md

 # Dog Breed Classifier

+ <ins>[Click here](https://doggo-breed-classifier.herokuapp.com/index)</ins> to try

 ## About:
-Ever see a cute doggo on the street?
+Ever seen a cute doggo on the street?
 And wonder what kind of dog is that?
 SAY NO MORE, I got you!
 Just take a picture of that cutie, and let Dog Breed Classifier help you.
 Upload the image, sit back and ***voilà***, the detailed information of your cute dog is right in front of you!!

 <p align="center">
     <img src="./demo/background.jpg">
-    <a href="https://doggo-breed-classifier.herokuapp.com/index">Try now</a>
 </p>

 ## Demo